Cash Out Refinance And Why Am I Doing It

 We discussed cash-out refinancing and also HELOC.

-A third option is using home equity investment products, like Hometap, which give you access to the equity you’ve built up in your home without interest or monthly payments.
+A third option is using home equity investment products, like Hometap, which give you access to the equity you’ve built up in your home debt-free and without monthly payments.
 A Hometap Investment can get you the cash you need in as little as three weeks.
 And you can put it toward whatever is most important to you, whether that’s paying off debt, renovating your home, paying for a child’s education, or putting a down payment on a second home.

 Evaluate all three options and run the numbers to determine what strategy is most suitable for your unique situation.